How to Get Music Gigs as a Singer or Band: 9 Tips!

 There are many venues who will expect an up and coming singer or band to play for free.
 But, worse than that, you might even come across venues taking advantage of your appetite for getting more music gigs, and might even ask you to pay to play!

 Paying to play should always be knocked back.
-It sets a bad precedent and just means that venue will continue to operate in this way, taking advantage of local singers wanting to get more gigs.
+It sets a bad precedent and just means that the venue will continue to operate in this way, taking advantage of local singers wanting to get more gigs.

 The free gig booking is a little different though.
 If you are just starting out and want experience, this could be a great way to learn the ropes.
 It can also lead to future singing gigs with a venue once you have proved your worth.